radio-astro-tools/spectral-cube/docs/subsets.rst

 be specified as a frequency, wavelength, or a velocity relative to a rest frequency.
 If the latter, then the rest frequency needs to be specified.
-The bounds and the rest frequency (if applicable) should be given as Astropy :class:`~astropy.units.Quantity` instances as follows:
+The bounds and the rest frequency (if applicable) should be given as Astropy :class:`Quantities <astropy.units.Quantity>` as follows:

     >>> from astropy import units as u
     >>> co_1_0 = cube.spectral_slab(-50 * u.km / u.s, +50 * u.km / u.s,
                                     rest_frequency=115.27120 * u.GHz)

-In the above example, regardless of what units the original cube was in, the :meth:`~spectral_cube.SpectralCube.spectral_slab` can determine how to convert the velocities to frequencies if needed.
+Regardless of what units the original cube was in, the :meth:`~spectral_cube.SpectralCube.spectral_slab` can determine how to convert the velocities to frequencies if needed.
 The resulting cube ``co_1_0`` (which is also a